 To find out if you are eligible to work with a solicitor from our panel, or to learn more about starting a claim, contact our team of advisors today.

-You will usually have three years to start a personal injury claim for compensation for losing a finger.
+You will usually have three years to start the personal injury claims process to seek compensation for losing a finger.
 This time limit begins on the date of your accident, as outlined in the Limitation Act 1980.
 However, this time limit comes with some exceptions.

-For example, the time limit is frozen for those injured while under the age of eighteen.
+For example, the time limit is suspended for minors under the age of eighteen.
 In this case, a litigation friend can claim on their behalf at any time while the time limit is frozen.
-Otherwise, the time limit will be reinstated on their eighteenth birthday and last until they turn twenty-one.
+Otherwise, the time limit will be reinstated when they turn eighteen.

 To learn more about how long you have to claim finger injury compensation amounts in the UK, you can contact our team of helpful advisors today.
 They can evaluate your claim for free and may be able to connect you with a solicitor from our panel.

 Whether you suffered an amputated finger or other finger injury, if it was due to a third party’s negligence, you could be eligible to claim.
 If so, we would recommend you seek No Win No Fee personal injury solicitors to help you.
 A No Win No Fee solicitor could offer you a Conditional Fee Agreement (CFA).